Stardew Valley: Symphony of Seasons

 Stardew Valley: Symphony of Seasons is the second concert tour featuring music from the video game Stardew Valley.
 The concert tour, which will feature a 35-piece orchestra, will feature new arrangements of the music, as well as in-game footage from a screen above the stage and specially created original content.
-The concert tour, announced on November 20, 2024, will begin on August 29, 2025 in Seattle and conclude on March 21, 2026 in Hawaii.
+The concert tour, announced on November 20, 2024, began on August 29, 2025 in Seattle and concluded on March 21, 2026 in Hawaii.

 The tour is produced by ConcernedApe and SOHO Live.